stax76/Flow.Launcher.Plugin.Favorites/README.md

 Favorites is a [Flow Launcher](https://flow-launcher.github.io/#/) plugin to define favorite apps, files, folders, URLs and command lines.

-Launcher apps typically find all installed apps, the Favorites plugin is different, it let's users define apps using a conf file, this has the advantage getting clean results that are not cluttered with never or rarely used items.
+Launcher apps typically find all installed apps.
+The Favorites plugin is different, it lets users define apps using a conf file.
+This has the advantage of getting clean results that are not cluttered with items which are never or rarely used.

 The Favorites plugin is ideal for people that prefer typing short queries with few characters.